-The Metropolis' credit rating is linked to Japan's sovereign debt rating, which means a downgrading of Japan would likely result in a downgrading of the Metropolis.
+E. The Metropolis' credit rating is linked to Japan's sovereign debt rating, which means a downgrading of Japan would likely result in a downgrading of the Metropolis.

 Due to the Metropolis' status as a local government body in Japan, any rating action taken with respect to Japan can be expected to impact the Metropolis' ratings, including the rating applicable to the Bonds.
+Historically, reductions in Japan's S&P credit rating and the outlook thereon have been followed by equivalents reductions in the equivalent credit ratings and outlook of the Metropolis.

-For example, on 16th September, 2015, S&P lowered Japan's long-term sovereign credit rating from AA-(Negative Outlook) to A+ (Stable Outlook), noting that economic support for Japan's sovereign creditworthiness has continued to weaken in the past three to four years, and despite showing initial promise, the government's strategy to revive economic growth and end deflation appears unlikely to reverse this deterioration in the next two to three years.
-As a result, on 17th September, 2015, S&P downgraded the Metropolis' long-term issuer credit and debt ratings from AA- (Negative Outlook) to A+ (Stable Outlook), noting its belief that notwithstanding the Metropolis having the strongest tax base and healthiest financial profile among Japan's local government bodies, Japan is likely to constrain the Metropolis' rating given the financial inflexibility that arises from the centralised nature of Japan's tax structure and rigidly defined mandatory expenses (source: S&P RatingsDirect® "Japan's Aichi, Osaka and Yokohama Downgraded To 'A+/A-1', Tokyo to 'A+', After Sovereign Downgrade; Outlooks Stable").
-S&P has since revised the rating outlook from Stable Outlook to Positive Outlook on 16th April, 2018 (source: S&P RatingsDirect® "Outlooks On Three Japanese Local and Regional Governments Revised To Positive Following Sovereign Action").
+For example on 16th September, 2015, S&P lowered Japan's long-term sovereign credit rating from AA-(Negative Outlook) to A+ (Stable Outlook), and the following day (17th September, 2015), downgraded the Metropolis' long-term issuer credit and debt ratings from AA- (Negative Outlook) to A+ (Stable

+Outlook), noting in that case its belief that notwithstanding the Metropolis having the strongest tax base and healthiest financial profile among Japan's local government bodies, Japan is likely to constrain the Metropolis' rating given the financial inflexibility that arises from the centralised nature of Japan's tax structure and rigidly defined mandatory expenses (source: S&P RatingsDirect® "Japan's Aichi, Osaka and Yokohama Downgraded To 'A+/A-1', Tokyo to 'A+', After Sovereign Downgrade; Outlooks Stable").

+More recently, on 9th June, 2020, S&P revised down the outlook on Japan's long-term sovereign credit rating from A+ (Positive Outlook) to A+ (Stable Outlook), and again the following day (10th June, 2020) downgraded the outlook on the Metropolis' long-term issuer credit and debt ratings from A+ (Positive Outlook) to A+ (Stable Outlook), noting that it does not believe that the ratings on the Metropolis will exceed the sovereign credit rating on Japan.
+This is due to the belief that the creditworthiness of Japanese local and regional governments would be strongly affected under a stress scenario which would see sovereign defaults on its debt (source: S&P RatingsDirect® "Outlooks On Three Japanese Local And Regional Governments Revised Down To Stable Following Similar Action On Sovereign").

+In addition, on 8th April, 2020, S&P announced that the COVID-19 pandemic is likely to pressure the budgetary performance from fiscal year 2020 to fiscal year 2021 of three Japanese local and regional governments it rates, including the Metropolis, resulting in a likely downward revision in the stand-alone credit profiles ("SACPs") of those government entities.
+The SACP refers to S&P's opinion of an issuer's creditworthiness in the absence of extraordinary intervention from any related party (such as the Japanese Government in the case of the Metropolis), and is only one component of a rating (source: S&P RatingsDirect® "Japan COVID-19 Emergency Pressures Tokyo, Aichi Prefecture, And Osaka City Budget").

-While the Metropolis has not experienced any significant negative effects as a result of those rating actions, such as increased costs or difficulty in raising funds, any further adverse rating actions may adversely affect the Metropolis, and there can be no assurance that Japan's sovereign rating will not be downgraded further in the future.
+While the Metropolis has not experienced any significant negative effects as a result of those rating actions, such as increased costs or difficulty in raising funds, any further adverse rating actions may adversely affect the Metropolis, and there can be no assurance that Japan's sovereign rating will not be downgraded further in the future, or that the Metropolis' SACP will not be further revised downwards.
 Investors should also note that notwithstanding the close linkage between Japan's sovereign rating and the Metropolis' issuer credit and debt rating, the Metropolis' debts (including the Bonds) are not direct or indirect obligations of Japan or guaranteed in any way by Japan.

-Factors Related to the Bonds
+2. Factors Related to the Bonds